Should You Discuss Politics in the Workplace? 3 Tips for Human Resources

-A Proactive Approach to Politics in the Workplace
+How HR Can Take a Proactive Approach to Politics in the Workplace

 Keeping your workplace completely free of political interactions would require keeping personal interactions to a minimum.
-Such conditions rarely produce the level of connection with colleagues that employees need to stay engaged (and mentally healthy).
+Such conditions rarely produce the level of connection with colleagues that employees need to stay engaged and mentally healthy.

 While it’s impossible to have a completely politics-free workplace, there are proactive strategies to help your people trust each other and work together in spite of their differences.
-Here are three to begin with:
+Below are three to begin with:

 1. Mitigate the Effects of Bias